jazenwong/wong-blog/_posts/alchemy/2020-04-11-prologue-challenging-coca-cola.markdown

 Steve Jobs famously said, "customers don’t know what they want until we’ve shown them."

-Henry Ford famously said, "If I'd asked customers what they wanted, they would have told me, “A faster horse!”
+Henry Ford famously said, "If I'd asked customers what they wanted, they would have told me, 'A faster horse!'"

 What's the balance?
 I came across this article written by Bob Gilbreath, called [That Steve Jobs Research Quote Should RIP](https://medium.com/@mktgwithmeaning/that-steve-jobs-research-quote-should-rip-e8f3335ec66), that argued that market research does have a specific place in designing products and experiences: